-Dilution per share represents the difference between the initial public offering price and the net consolidated book value per share immediately after the offering of our common stock.
-Purchasers of our common stock in this offering will experience immediate dilution of \$ in pro forma net tangible book value per share.
+Dilution per share represents the difference between the initial public offering price and the net consolidated book value per share immediately after this offering of our common stock.
+Purchasers of our common stock in this offering would have experienced immediate dilution of \$14.17 in pro forma net tangible book value per share had this offering occurred March 31, 2001.